tyhua-nyu/Microbe-Worm-Symbiosis/README.md

 ### call_osc.m
 Solve the system of ODEs
 ### test02.m
-Calculations and Plots of gas hydrate inventory distribution
+Calculations and plots of gas hydrate inventory distribution
 ### RawData
 Contains all raw data used to plot figures